European Roulette

-Fast forward to today, and European roulette is a big hit, not just in Europe, but all over the world.
-It’s got a single-zero wheel that’s a sweet deal for players because it means better chances of winning as compared to it’s American roulette counterpart.
-And nowadays, there are now all sorts of Bitcoin roulette games that came about.
+Today, European roulette is a global favorite, enjoyed far beyond Europe.
+It’s got a single-zero wheel that’s a sweet deal for players because it means better chances of winning as compared to its American roulette counterpart.
+And nowadays, there are all sorts of Bitcoin roulette games that have come about.
 Here’s all you need to know to play European roulette:

 7 Steps on How to Play European Roulette

-- Choose a roulette table with a wheel that has 37 pockets, numbered 0-36.
-The single zero (0) gives it a lower house edge.
+1. Choose a roulette table with a wheel that has 37 pockets numbered 0–36.
+The single zero (0) lowers the house edge.

-- Familiarize yourself with the betting mat layout.
-Inside bets are placed on specific numbers or small groups of numbers.
-Outside bets cover larger groups of numbers, colors, or odd/even numbers.
+2. Familiarize yourself with the betting mat layout.
+Place inside bets on specific numbers or small groups of numbers, and place outside bets on larger groups, colors, or odd/even numbers.

-- Decide on your betting strategy and place your chips on the mat.
-For inside bets, you can choose straight, split, street, corner, and six lines.
-For outside bets, options include, column, dozen, red or black, odd or even, and low or high.
-We’ll discuss this further in the article.
-This stage is called the betting round of the game where all the bets are placed.
+3. Decide on your betting strategy and place your chips on the mat.
+For inside bets, choose straight, split, street, corner, or six-line bets.
+For outside bets, select column, dozen, red or black, odd or even, or low or high.

-- After all bets are placed, the dealer spins the wheel and rolls the roulette ball.
-No more bets are allowed once the dealer announces, “No more bets.”
+4. Once all bets are in, the dealer spins the wheel and rolls the ball.

-- The roulette ball will eventually fall into one of the numbered pockets.
-The dealer will announce the winning number and color.
+5. The ball eventually lands in one of the numbered pockets.
+The dealer announces the winning number and color.

-- Winning bets are paid out according to their odds.
-Inside bets have higher payouts but lower odds of winning, while outside bets have lower payouts but higher odds.
+6. The dealer then pays out winning bets according to their odds.
+Inside bets offer higher payouts but lower chances of winning, while outside bets provide lower payouts but higher chances.

 The European Roulette Wheel

-The European roulette wheel is a marvel of casino gaming and has a distinct structure that sets it apart from other versions like the American roulette wheel.
+The European roulette wheel is a marvel of casino gaming, boasting a distinct structure that sets it apart from other versions, such as the American roulette wheel.
 Here’s a detailed look at its features:

-- Each number is opposite its subsequent number (e.g., 1 is opposite 2).
+• Each number sits opposite its subsequent number (for example, 1 is opposite 2).

 The European roulette wheel’s design is a key factor in the game’s enduring popularity.
 Its elegant symmetry and lower house edge provide a gaming experience that is both challenging and rewarding.
 Whether you’re placing inside bets on specific numbers or outside bets on larger groups, the spin of the European wheel is always a thrilling moment in any roulette game.